r-hub/blog/content/post/2019-04-13-r-devel-linux-x86-64-debian-clang.markdown

 ---
-title:  r-devel-linux-x86_64-debian-clang, or keeping up with CRAN platforms with help from R-hub
+title:  How to handle CRAN checks with help from R-hub
 date: '2019-04-13'
 slug:  r-devel-linux-x86-64-debian-clang
 tags: